jakublipinski/jakublipinski.com/en/polidea.markdown

 lang: en
 order: 200
 ---
-Polidea was founded in 2009 as a software development studio delivering digital products.
-It has gathered a team of experienced software engineers, designers, testers and project managers who are passionate about what they do.
-Working at the intersection of business and technology Polidea delivers end-to-end digital solutions cooperating with clients from all around the world in the areas of healthcare, fintech, consumer electronics and more!
+I co-founded Polidea in 2009 as a development studio delivering digital products and cloud services.
+Based in Poland, it is formed by a team of experienced software engineers, testers and project managers.
+Working at the intersection of business and technology, Polidea delivers end-to-end digital solutions cooperating with clients in the areas of healthcare, fintech, consumer electronics, and more.
+Through mobile apps, embedded firmware and cloud solutions, Polidea creates products that improve people’s lives and businesses.
+Side by side with Utilo—Polidea’s design studio, the team ensures a project’s success by focusing on the users as well as the business context, and technical opportunities.

 I was privileged to serve as Polidea CEO for its first 7 years.
 Currently I'm the chairman of the supervisory board.